enrich your dog’s life

 Please note that you should find a quiet area away from other dogs to prevent any conflict.

-Some breeds, such as sight hounds, may be less sniffy than those bred to have their nose to the ground.
+Some breeds, such as sight hounds, may be less sniffy than those bred to have their nose on the ground.
 It’s ok if your dog is not particularly interested in scatter feeding.
-Try to find out what games they enjoy or are motivated by.

 You can also drop the odd ‘jackpot’ treat to add motivation.

-- DIY snuffle boxes (cardboard boxes with scrunched up packing paper or old towels)
+• DIY snuffle boxes (cardboard boxes with scrunched-up packing paper or old towels)

-- Hard floors (kitchen etc)
+• Hard floors (kitchen etc)

 If your behaviourist thinks scatter feeding outdoors is appropriate, they may suggest looking into private field hire.
 This can be a good way to ensure your dog will not be disturbed.

 Scatter feeding is a simple, easy activity and that is the beauty of it.
+However, dogs with very active brains may enjoy more challenging activities.

 It’s important to note that challenges should always be fun and fulfilling not frustrating.
-We should also ensure they can access food regularly without challenge.

 Brain Game Level 1